vatsj/vatsj.github.io/blog/comparative-advantage.md

 ## Drop the "comparative"

 So, the skeptica reader may ask, what can I do that Claude can't, even with all those tokens?
 Well, the software developer might reply, a lotta soft judgment skills.
 Right now, humans have not only comparative advantage but straight-up *advantage* - I can do stuff Claude just can't.
+From the blog post:
+> The term for “who can do a thing better” is “competitive advantage”, or “absolute advantage”.
+I posit it's what really matters here.